 “Be where your customers are” has always been a restaurant industry driver, but for years that meant strategic location selection based on demographic and geographic trends.
-For QSR and fast casual restaurant brands that “anywhere” now means at home.
+For QSR and fast-casual restaurant brands that “anywhere” now means at home.
 These brands were born on convenience with customers coming to them for speed of service.
 Now, they’re being forced to meet customers’ convenient demands by coming to them.

 Sure, delivery has been around for years with pizza setting the pace in mainstream America.
-But as consumer palettes have gotten more sophisticated and with access to just about any culinary cuisine, delivery has served as an opportunity to capture a lucrative share of spend.
+But as consumer palates have gotten more sophisticated and with access to just about any culinary cuisine, delivery has served as an opportunity to capture a lucrative share of spend.
 According to a report from UBS’s research group, the Evidence Lab, the food delivery market could grow from $35 billion to a $365 billion industry by 2030.

 Delivery has opened the door for other avenues, which as a result has meant an adaptation of the customer journey and even restaurant design.
 QSR and fast casual brands are now exploring and implementing ghost or virtual restaurants that run primarily off of delivery-only operations.